 James Chatto was born in London, England, and educated at Westminster School and New College, Oxford, where he read English on an open scholarship.
 As a singer and saxophonist he had a hit record in 1977, going on to a career as an actor in films, repertory theatre and on the West End stage, where he appeared as Annas and Pontius Pilate in Jesus Christ Superstar.
 He retired at the age of 26, and moved to a remote village in Greece, where he and his Canadian wife, Wendy Martin, lived for four years, raising children, farming olives and making wine, an experience he described in his second book, A Kitchen in Corfu, and revisits in his memoir, The Greek For Love.

 The family moved to Toronto in 1987, at which point James started writing about food, wine and restaurants for Toronto Life.
 His monthly dining column ran until June 2010.
 As a freelance writer and editor he has written for most major Canadian publications and many others in England and the United States.
 He was food editor of Toronto Life Gardens (1996-97) and of Gardening Life (1997-2002).
-Enroute magazine’s wine columnist for four years, he writes regular wine and spirits columns for the LCBO’s Food & Drink magazine, where he is creative consultant and Senior Editor.
-He is also the editor of harry magazine, both in print and online, for Harry Rosen menswear stores.
+Enroute magazine’s wine columnist for four years, he wrote regular wine and spirits columns for the LCBO’s Food & Drink magazine, where he was creative consultant and Senior Editor for over 25 years.
+He is currently the editor of harry magazine for Harry Rosen menswear stores.

 Some of his short stories have been anthologised in England and for the U.S. school board; he is the author of three books about food, co-author of two more and has contributed to seven other cookbooks: The Canadian Living Entertaining Cookbook (1990), The Eating Well Cookbook (USA, 1991), The Canadian Cooking Collection (1991), Country Cooking (1991), Canadian Living Desserts (1992), Canadian Living’s Best (1994) and Canadian Living’s Family Cookbook (1995).
 The winner of many Canadian and American awards for his food and travel writing, he has been nominated three times for James Beard Foundation awards and three times by the World Food Media Awards, most recently as the world’s best restaurant critic.